Legal Blog

 Police may also ensure that disabled vehicles are towed from the road before they leave the scene.
 Vehicles should be moved out of the way of moving traffic to prevent secondary crashes.

 A car accident can be confusing.
 You may not be sure what to do next or how to deal with the aftermath.
 Contact an attorney who will pick up the pieces and let you recover peacefully.
-Call attorney David I. Fuchs today at (954) 568-3636 or use our online contact form today.
+Call attorney David I. Fuchs today using our online contact form today.